 Advice for female trekkers on Kilimanjaro

-Currently just under a half of our climbers in 2020 are women, including over a dozen solo women climbers (ie women who have booked by themselves are joining one of our public treks).
-So, having already written posts for elderly climbers, solo climbers, LGBT trekkers and those bringing children to Kilimanjaro, it’s only right that this post looks at the experience of women on Kilimanjaro, and offers our own tips and advice for female climbers.
+Currently just under a half of our climbers in 2020 were women.
+This figure includes over a dozen solo women climbers, That is to say, women who have booked by themselves and were joining one of our public treks.
+So, having already written posts for elderly climbers, solo climbers, LGBT trekkers and those bringing children to Kilimanjaro, it’s only right that this post looks at the experience of women on Kilimanjaro.

-And yes, I do recognise that I have a distinct disadvantage in writing this, because I am not a woman.
-But I have been climbing Kili for almost 20 years, have led many climbs with women on them, and have also read a lot of books and blogs written by female climbers too – it is, after all, my job.
+And yes, I do recognise that I have one distinct disadvantage in writing this.
+Because, at the end of the day, I am not a woman.
+But I have been climbing Kili for almost 20 years.
+I have led many climbs with women on them.
+Furthermore, while researching for the guide book, I have also read a lot of books and blogs written by female climbers too.
+It is, after all, my job.
 So, hopefully, there is still something here that you’ll find useful!

 How safe is it for women on Kilimanjaro and in Tanzania?

-The first thing to point out is that, over the two decades or so that I’ve been trekking on Kilimanjaro, I have not heard of any cases of women being attacked on the mountain.
+The first thing to point out is that I have never heard of any cases of women being attacked on the mountain.

 There has been the odd rumour.
 But they’ve always turned out to be nothing more than that: rumours.